twbs/blog/src/content/posts/2024/bootstrap-5-3-3.md

 ## Highlights

 - Fixed a breaking change introduced with color modes where it was required to manually import `variables-dark.scss` when building Bootstrap with Sass.
 Now, `_variables.scss` will automatically import `_variables-dark.scss`.
 If you were already importing `_variables-dark.scss` manually, you should keep doing it as it won't break anything and will be the way to go in v6.
+- Fixed a regression in the selector engine that wasn't able to handle multiple IDs anymore.

 ## Color modes